 Oskar Schindler: I know you have received orders from our commandant, which he has received from his superiors, to dispose of the population of this camp.
 Now would be the time to do it.
 Here they are; they're all here.
 This is your opportunity.
-Or, you could leave, and return to your families as men instead of murderers.
+Or, you could leave, and return to your families as men instead of murderers.the guards slowly leave

-One for Steven Spielberg, for just making the movie.
-For him, it was more than a movie, it was his heritage as a Jew.
+- One for Steven Spielberg, for just making the movie.
+For him, it was more than a movie, it was his obligation as a Jew.